Darlene's Daydream Café

 WILLIE: Patty, call the sheriff.

-BILLY: Wait.
+CODY: Wait.
 I'm going with you.

 DARLENE: What do you mean you're going with him?

-BILLY: Up to Foolsbasin.
+CODY: Up to Foolsbasin.
 Show him to the bus stop.

 DARLENE: Bus stop?
-You're not going anywhere, at least not in this rain.
+You're not going anywhere -- at least not in this rain.

 WILLIE: And neither are you mister, cause I'm turning you in.